Yoga Teacher Mentorship & Advanced Education

 It is ethical practice.

-Many yoga teachers intuitively know that:
+Many experienced yoga teachers already know that:

 • Breath does more than relax